MrReb00t/Subdomain-Pirate/README.md

 Usage: ./subPirate.sh <domain> (eg., targetsite.com)

-To get help on what you need to install and where then just call the script without arguments, Happy hacking!
+To get help on what you need to install and where then just call the script without arguments, hope you found my methodology useful and Happy hacking!